Skip to main content

 When a claim for eosinophilic esophagitis is filed, whether for primary or secondary service connection, VA will often request a compensation and pension exam (C&P).

-Compensation and pension exams are performed in order to determine if service connection is warranted, and to gather evidence to determine a rating for the condition if service connection is warranted.
-The exams are usually performed by a VA examiner or a VA contracted examiner.
-The exam may include a physical examination or consist of an interview where the examiner may ask questions regarding the veteran’s service or their condition.
+C&P exams are performed to determine if service connection is warranted and gather evidence to determine a rating if service connection is granted.
+They are usually performed by a VA examiner or VA-contracted examiner.
+The exam may include a physical examination or an interview where the examiner asks questions regarding the veteran’s service or condition.

-It is important to attend any C&P exams that VA requests, even if they request two exams: one for the allergic disorder and one for eosinophilic esophagitis.
+It is important to attend any C&P exams VA requests, even if they request two: one for the allergic disorder and one for eosinophilic esophagitis.
 Though the exams may seem redundant, it is crucial that the veteran attends because VA may deny the claim if they do not.
-If the veteran must miss a C&P exam, they should contact VA as soon as possible to try to reschedule.
+If the veteran must miss a C&P exam, they should contact VA as soon as possible to reschedule.

 VA Individual Unemployability (TDIU)

 Veterans with severe eosinophilic esophagitis may be prevented from working or maintaining employment because of their condition.
-As such, veterans who find themselves in this situation do have benefits available to them.
+Veterans in this situation do have benefits available to them.

 There are generally two ways that a veteran’s eosinophilic esophagitis may qualify for TDIU:

-- For schedular TDIU, veterans must meet the criteria listed under 38 CFR § 4.16a.
-The criteria stipulate that veterans must have one condition rated at 60 percent minimum OR two conditions that can be combined to reach 70 percent, where one condition is at a minimum of 40 percent.
-With eosinophilic esophagitis, a veteran may be eligible if they are awarded the 60 percent rating, OR if their rating for eosinophilic esophagitis helps them reach a combined rating of 70 percent.
+1. For schedular TDIU, veterans must meet the criteria listed under 38 CFR § 4.16a.
+The criteria stipulate that veterans must have one condition rated at 60 percent minimum OR two conditions that can be combined to reach 70 percent, where one is at least 40 percent.
+With eosinophilic esophagitis, a veteran may be eligible if they are awarded the 60 percent rating OR if their rating for eosinophilic esophagitis helps them reach a combined rating of 70 percent.

-- Veterans who do not meet these qualifications may be eligible for extraschedular TDIU.
-For this form of TDIU, veterans must prove that their condition(s) uniquely hinders their ability to maintain substantially gainful employment.
+2. Veterans who do not meet these qualifications may be eligible for extraschedular TDIU.
+For this, veterans must prove that their condition(s) uniquely hinders their ability to maintain substantially gainful employment.
 Extraschedular TDIU is rated under 38 CFR § 4.16b.

-Veterans seeking VA disability compensation for eosinophilic esophagitis can often benefit from accredited representation in the VA claims and appeals process.
-Several factors complicate benefits for this condition, such as the fact that it does not have its own diagnostic code and must be rated analogously to other conditions and that it is often secondary to allergic disorders.
+Veterans seeking VA disability compensation for eosinophilic esophagitis can benefit from accredited representation.
+Several factors complicate benefits for this condition.
+It does not have its own diagnostic code and must be rated analogously to other conditions, and it is often secondary to allergic disorders.

-If you need accredited representation to help guide you through your appeal for VA disability benefits for eosinophilic esophagitis, Chisholm Chisholm & Kilpatrick may be able to help.
-Our experienced team has helped many veterans win the benefits they deserve.
-Call today for a free case evaluation at 800-544-9144.
+If you need accredited representation to help you through your appeal for VA benefits for eosinophilic esophagitis, CCK may be able to help.
+We have helped many veterans pursue the benefits they may be entitled to.
+Call for a free case evaluation at 800-544-9144.

 About the Author